 Retirement peace of mind comes from simplicity and security.
-Payouts from an immediate annuity are automatic and guaranteed.
+Payouts from income annuities are automatic and guaranteed.

 Such payouts can be a key component of a retirement income strategy.
-An immediate annuity permanently converts a portion of retirement assets into income that begins right away.
+Income annuities permanently convert a portion of retirement assets into income that begins right away.
 The payouts can be guaranteed to continue for as long as two lives.
-Because the protected income stream can improve the probability of preserving assets, it helps create opportunity to pursue growth and inflation protection with other assets.
+Because the protected income stream can improve the probability of preserving assets, it helps create an opportunity to pursue growth and inflation protection with other assets.

-IncomeSource® Series single premium immediate annuity (SPIA) lets you convert your saved assets into guaranteed income for as long as you choose — a set number of years or even for life.
+IncomeSource® Series single premium income annuities (SPIA) lets you convert your saved assets into guaranteed income for as long as you choose — a set number of years or even for life.
 IncomeSource® options include commutation liquidity, increasing payouts and more.